nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 If we could not go deeper into the nature/roots of problems itself, we hardly see the overview picture as a whole.

-A new approach may emerge from my experience that I named as Eastern Science:
+A new approach may emerge from my experience that I named Eastern Science as emerging Balance Science:
-- A thing could be seen from many views, and angles but can be understandable when we concentrate more on the root causes not only the top
+- A thing could be seen from many views, and angles but can be understandable, hence we concentrate also on the Root Causes not only the Top
-- We should not look up to the Theoretical Theory (far from practice) and look down to the Practical Confidential Evidence and Experience
+- We should not look up to the Theoretical Theory (could be far from practice) and look down to the Practical Confidential Evidence and Experience
 - Open Mindset and Accept the nonsense to nurture creativity and innovation since we don't know what we don't know due to our limited senses and perspectives
 - A lot of problems cannot be proved by math equations but we live with them and adapt to the rapid climate and technological changes
 - After all, we need a Systematic Effective Approach regarding both sense and nonsense toward Ultimate, Practical, Collective Efficiency (E.g.: our balanced body, earth's ecosystem, ultimate social welfare, and global peace)
 - Be aware and Reject False Beliefs without any Confidential Evidence or Experience, Not based on Casual Effect since Nonsense includes many of them and unwanted consequences.

-Wish we will find the proper for our lives.
+Wish you will find the proper approaches for your lives.

 ##### !!!
 This is based on my PERSONAL EXPLORATION not represent for the others !